headless-start/webscrap-youtube-channels/README.md

    - The **channel ID** can be fetched from **https://www.googleapis.com/youtube/v3/channels?part=id&forUsername=USERNAME&key=YOUR_API_KEY**
 2. **Process**:
    - The script makes API requests to fetch video IDs and their metadata.
-   - It handles pagination to ensure all videos are retrieved.
+   - It ensure all videos of the channel are retrieved.
 3. **Output**:
    - A JSON file containing structured video data.